sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 Navigate and open the `SalesPlugin.cs` file.

-Copy the following code into the class.
+Paste the following code into the class definition below the constructor.

 ```csharp
     [KernelFunction]